miziomon/awesome-wordpress/README.md

 #### SEO

 * [Redirection](https://wordpress.org/plugins/redirection/) - Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.
+* [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) - Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 #### Dev Plugins
 *Plugins can help in your workflow*